 Recipes from the people who love you.

-A wedding cookbook made by your guests.Not a keepsake—a kitchen book.
+A wedding cookbook made by everyone who matters.Not a keepsake—a kitchen book.

 Wedding gifts have a problem.